 School Services Program

 The School Services Program provides social work services and therapeutic interventions for children ages 5 to 22 and their families.
-Howard Center’s masters-level clinicians work in nearly all of Chittenden County’s schools, in addition to home and community settings.
+Howard Center’s masters-level clinicians work in all Chittenden County’s schools, in addition to home and community settings.

 Students are referred by their local school, a community agency, or by family members.